-Also known as ‘bush’ and ‘scrub’ turkey, brush turkeys are a protected species, endemic to Australia.
+Also known as ‘bush’ and ‘scrub’ turkeys, brush turkeys are a protected species, endemic to Australia.
 They are relatively common in Sydney’s northern suburbs and coastal areas.
 Visitors to Rose Seidler House at Wahroonga often wonder at their prevalence in the semi-bush setting around the house.
-But they’ve recently ‘crossed the bridge’ and have been spotted building nests in Summer Hill.
+But they’ve recently ‘crossed the bridge’ and taken up residence in Sydney’s Inner West suburbs.
 The male builds the nest by building a large mound of leaf litter and hopes the right female will think it impressive enough to choose it for her eggs.
 The heat generated by the subsequent leaf mulch incubates the eggs… but what does all this to have with food!

 ‘A most delicious bird…’

 Well, a few generations back, brush turkeys were among the many wild bird species that found their way into the pot and onto Australian tables –and in case you are wondering, I’ve found no reference to the ibis being one of them.

 Remembering that they are now protected we do not recommend capturing, cooking or eating them, but in the 1860’s the Talegalla or ‘wattled’ turkey had become scarce around Sydney, because ‘its flesh is exceedingly good, and its eggs are reckoned a delicacy.’
 (Sydney Mail, 25 July 1868, p6).